- BBachelors Available

 BGSU is one of the few universities in the nation that has a criminal investigation lab on the campus.

-The Bachelor of Science in forensic science with a specialization in forensic chemistry curriculum provides the essential chemical, scientific and laboratory problem-solving skills necessary for graduate success in a modern forensic science laboratory.
+The Bachelor of Science in forensic science with a specialization in forensic drug analysis curriculum provides the essential chemical, scientific and laboratory problem-solving skills necessary for graduate success in a modern forensic science laboratory.

 A foundation in biology, human anatomy, organic chemistry and biochemistry is complemented with courses in physical chemistry, chemical separations, toxicology and methods of chemical isolation and detection.

 Common forensic tasks like blood typing, white powder labs, hair analysis, toxicology and drugs of abuse are covered in theory, labs and in-field practice in the BGSU Mock Crime House.